okta/okta-oidc-js/packages/okta-react/README.md

 #### `auth.login(fromUri, additionalParams)`

-Calls `onAuthRequired` or redirects to Okta if `onAuthRequired` is undefined.
+Calls the optional `onAuthRequired` passed to `<Security>` or redirects to Okta if `onAuthRequired` is undefined.
 This method accepts a `fromUri` parameter to push the user to after successful authentication, and an optional `additionalParams` object.

 For more information on `additionalParams`, see the [`auth.redirect`](#authredirectadditionalparams) method below.